kmwang123/cme211-notes/ExamReview2.md

 * Chapter 1: Getting Started, Sections 1.4.1 and 1.4.2 (while and for)

 * Chapter 3: Strings, Vectors, and Arrays: Sections 3.5 and 3.6 (arrays)

 # CME 211: Lecture 16

 Wednesday, October 27, 2015

-Announcements:
-68% of class will get A- or above

 Topics: